Slavenka Drakulić: Life and career

 Her 2008 novel, Frida's Bed, is based on a biography of the Mexican painter Frida Kahlo.
 Her 2011 book of essays, A Guided Tour Through the Museum of Communism: Fables from a Mouse, a Parrot, a Bear, a Cat, a Mole, a Pig, a Dog, & a Raven, was published by Penguin in the US, and was widely reviewed to great acclaim.
 The book consists of eight reflections told from the point of view of a different animal.
 Each beast reflects on the remembrance of communism in different countries in Eastern Europe.
 In the second-to-last chapter, a Romanian dog explains that under capitalism everyone is unequal "but some are more unequal than others", an inversion of a famous George Orwell quote from Animal Farm.

 In 2021, Drakulić published a new essay collection, Café Europa Revisited: How to Survive Post-Communism, which reflected on the continued divisions between Eastern and Western Europe even thirty years after the fall of the Berlin Wall.
 The title of this book refers back to the two essay collections she published in the 1990s, How We Survived Communism and Even Laughed (1992) and Café Europa: Life After Communism (1997), and attempts to take stock of the last three decades of changes.
 Drakulić writes about the bitter disappointments felt by many East Europeans who expected that the revolutions of 1989 would usher in a new era of democracy and prosperity.
-Instead, the essays in this collection reveal that East Europeans still feel like second class citizens.
+Instead, the essays in this collection reveal that East Europeans still feel like second-class citizens.
 In her chapter discussing what she calls "European food apartheid," Drakulić describes how investigators found that Western corporations sold lower quality products in the East under the same brand names and packaging they use in the West: fish sticks with less fish in them and biscuits made with cheaper palm oil instead of butter.
 Drakulić also ruminates on the persistence of post-communist nostalgia in the region, as people try to grapple with both the positive and negative legacies of their collective pasts.
 She writes, “In all former communist countries in Eastern Europe, it is difficult to mention the merits of communism, a system that, in a short time, brought modernization and changed an agrarian society into an urbanized, industrial one.
 It meant general education as well as the emancipation of women; this has to be recognized, even though such changes were accomplished by a totalitarian regime.”

-Drakulić lives in Stockholm and Zagreb.
+Drakulić lived in Stockholm and Zagreb.
 In 2020, she contracted a severe case of COVID-19 and was hospitalized for twelve days in an intensive care unit, six of which she spent on a ventilator.

+Drakulić died on 20 June 2026, at the age of 76.
+She had only recently published her book Zašto nisam naučila kuhati (Why I Never Learned to Cook).